hagent/switch-domain-chrome-ext/Readme.md

-This chrome extenstion is helper for ticketmaster.com Event Detail Page project.
-It shows instance health check status (commit hash, deployment tag) at the top of the extention popup window and allows to redirect to different environments while staying with the same ticketmaster event.
+This chrome extenstion is for devlopers to be able to switch domain.
+To run the same url of web application on different environments.

 Installation:

-1. Clone repository (ex. "git clone https://github.com/hagent/EDP-chrome-extention.git" )
+1. Clone repository (ex. "git clone https://github.com/hagent/switch-domain-chrome-ext.git" )
-2. Copy file `secret-template.js` to `secret.js`, fill in real password for environments
-3. Add extension folder to chrome as unpacked extenion
+2. Add extension folder to chrome as unpacked extenion

 Environment buttons list can be configured in `settings.js`